The name of this organization shall be The Federation of Vermont Lakes and Ponds, Inc. also known as FOVLAP.

 - Educate the lake and pond associations and the general public on existing and new policies and best management practices.

-- Advocate to, and educate, public officials and organizations on state- wide water quality and watershed policies that benefit the general
+- Advocate to, and educate, public officials and organizations on state-wide water quality and watershed policies that benefit the general public.

-There are four types of membership in FOVLAP: individual, association, affiliate and lake representative.
+There are four types of membership in FOVLAP: individual, association, affiliate and student.

 - Association: Any lake or pond association representing a bona-fide lake or pond is eligible for membership.

-- Affiliate: Any representative of a business adhering to the purposes of FOVLAP is eligible for affiliated membership.
+- Affiliate: Any representative of a business or other organization indicating its support for the mission of FOVLAP is eligible for affiliated membership.
 Affiliates are eligible to serve on the Board of Directors if elected by the membership.

 - Each bona-fide lake or pond association, as defined in the Membership paragraph above, shall designate a single representative to vote on behalf of that association and notify FOVLAP at or before the FOVLAP annual meeting in writing or electronically that said member is authorized to vote the interest of said association.

-- Lakes and ponds with no association shall have no more than one voting representative upon payment of FOVLAP dues.
+- Lakes and ponds with no association shall have no more than one voting representative upon that person’s payment of individual FOVLAP dues.
+Property owners within the watershed of such lake or pond will determine who the representative is by whatever method they choose and inform FOVLAP of that decision at least seven days prior to the Annual Meeting.

-- Affiliates shall not be eligible to vote at FOVLAP meetings nor designate a voting However, if affiliates are elected or appointed to the FOVLAP board of directors, they do have voting rights on board matters.
+- Affiliates and students shall not be eligible to vote at FOVLAP meetings nor designate a voting representative.
+However, if affiliates or students are elected or appointed to the FOVLAP board of directors, they do have voting rights on board matters.

 - A voter registration card is issued to the authorized person.
 It may be used for that one meeting and any postponement thereof, and must be returned at the conclusion of the meeting and at any postponement thereof.

 - The annual dues shall be fixed from time to time by the Board of Directors.
-Any association, person or business may become a member (as defined in Article III – MEMBERSHIP) upon payment of annual individual or association dues and shall continue as a member for succeeding years provided annual dues for each such succeeding year are paid on or before the Annual Meeting of such year.
+Any association, person or business, organization or student may become a member (as defined in Article III – MEMBERSHIP) upon payment of individual or association dues and shall continue as a member for succeeding years provided such dues are current.
 Directors, officers and auxiliary board members shall pay individual dues prior to the first director’s meeting of the membership period.

 - Election of Officers.
 Election of officers at the Annual Meeting is for a three-year term.
 Any vacancy in these offices shall be temporarily filled by a vote of the Board of Directors.
 A person elected or appointed as an Officer must be current in association dues and remain so for the duration of the term.

 - Duties of the President and Vice-President.
-The President of FOVLAP shall preside at all meetings of the membership and the Board of Directors, call special meetings as may be required, and have general administration over the affairs of FOVLAP.
+The President of FOVLAP shall preside at all meetings of the membership and the Board of Directors, call special and emergency meetings as may be required, and have general administration over the affairs of FOVLAP.
+The President, or a board member chosen by the President, shall be the spokesperson for FOVLAP.
 The President shall be an ex-officio member of all committees.
 The Vice-President shall assist the President in all matters wherever called upon and preside over meetings in the President’s absence.

 - Duties of the Treasurer.
-The Treasurer shall have custody of the funds of FOVLAP, shall receive dues and make disbursements as directed, and make a financial report at all Board meetings and to the membership at the Annual The Treasurer shall prepare the annual budget for approval by the Board and file the Federal and State tax returns as required for FOVLAP.
+The Treasurer shall have custody of the funds of FOVLAP, shall receive dues and make disbursements as directed, and make a financial report at all Board meetings and to the membership at the Annual Meeting.
+The Treasurer shall prepare the annual budget for approval by the Board at a board meeting held no later than February and file the Federal and State tax returns as required.
 The Treasurer shall compile a Biennial Report, which must be filed as required by the Secretary of State.

 - Duties of the Secretary.
 The Secretary shall take minutes of all meetings, have custody of all records of FOVLAP, except financial, and provide for all communications either among the members or to outside parties.